truenas/middleware/gui/freeadmin/static/lib/js/xstyle/README.md

 will shim (or "polyfill" or "fix") older browsers for you, transforming these to MS filters for older versions of Internet Explorer.

-## Definition Modules
+# Interfacing with JavaScipt

+Xstyle provides expressive declarative capabilities, but any substantial application will need to interact with JavaScript.
+We often need to interact with JavaScript to access data models, create custom components or functions, and define other imperative operations.

+There are a couple ways we can interact with JavaScript.
+The first, preferred approach is to reference a module.
-While xstyles provides predefined expressions for new definitions, we can also define new definitions with our own custom JavaScript modules.
-To define a new property with a JavaScript module, we use the module('module-id') as the property definition:
+To define a new definition from a JavaScript module, we use the module(module-id) to assign to a definition:

-	my-new-property = module('package/module-id');
+	my-new-definition = module(package/module-id);

-If you are using an AMD loader, xstyle will load the target module id and use this to handle the property.
-If you are not using an AMD module loader, you can still simply include a script with a define call:
+Using an AMD loader, xstyle will load the target module id and assign the result to the definition.

-define('package/module-id', {
-	/* module property definition */
-});
+Alternately, we access the global window variable through the `window` definition (or `global`).
+For example:

+	my-new-definition = window.library.feature;

+Note, that you need to be careful to ensure the global property/object is available before xstyle accesses it.

-The module can return an object (or provide an object to the define call), that has methods that to be called when the property is used in stylesheets.
-The following methods are defined:
+The JavaScript module can return an object (or provide an object to the define call), or we can reference a global that has methods that will be called when the property or function is used in stylesheets.
+The following methods will be called if they exist (they are all optional):

-* <code>module.put(value, rule, name)</code> - This is called whenever the property is used within a rule.
+* <code>object.put(value, rule, propertyName)</code> - This is called whenever the property is used within a rule.
 The
 <code>value</code> argument is the property value in the rule, and the <code>rule</code>
 argument is the Rule object.
+This can return a contextualized object (see below).
+* <code>object.valueOf()</code> - This is called to return the value of the current object.
+This can be used to return scalar values if desired.
+It can also return a contextualized object (see below).
+* <code>object.dependencyOf(definition)</code> - This is called to setup a dependency on your provide object.
+This is called with another definition as the argument.
+If the value of this module changes, the `invalidate()` method on the definition can be called to indicate a change in the value.
+* <code>object.define(rule, name)</code> - This will be called when an object is assigned to a new definition.
+* <code>object.property(name)</code> - This is called when a property is accessed using the my-new-property/sub-property syntax.
-* <code>module.receive(callback, rule, name)</code> - This is called when a property is accessed from a binding, to receive the current value.
-The callback should be called wheneve the value is changed in the future.
+* <code>object.apply(rule, args)</code> - This is called when the definition is used a function, like my-new-definition().
+Note, you can also provide a function as the value of the module or the referenced global value, in which case the apply() call will execute the function.

+Note that all references that use dash-style-names in xstyle are converted to camelCase for JavaScript interaction.
+## Contextualized Objects

+The `valueOf()` and `put()` methods may return contextualized objects, which indicate that their value is dependent on context.
+By including one or both of the follow methods, the return object is indicating that they need additional information that is context-sensitive to compute their fina value:

-* <code>module.forElement(element)</code> - If the value of a property is dependent on the element that the rule is being applied, the module object may provide a forElement(element) function that would return an object with the same methods as described here for the module.
+* <code>object.forElement(element)</code> - If the value of a property is dependent on the element that the rule is being applied, the contextualized object may provide a forElement(element) function that would be executed (and return a value in the case of `valueOf`) based on the provided element.
 It should be noted that there is additional processing overhead, since every element needs to be processed individually with this approach.
-* <code>module.get(name)</code> - This is called when a property is accessed using the my-new-property/sub-property syntax.
-* <code>module.call(rule, args,...)</code> - This is called when the definition is used a function, like my-new-property()
+* <code>object.forRule(rule, name)</code> - This indicates that the method needs to be executed for each rule that this property applies to.
+The rule and the name of the property will be passed in.
+Note that a property may be declared in a rule, triggering a single call to `put()` yet, the rule may be extended to create new rules, resulting in multiple calls to `forRule()`

 The Rule object has the following properties and methods that can be used by the module: